stejesh/distributed-frontera/docs/source/topics/quickstart.rst

 Quickstart
 ==========

-Here is a guide how to quickly setup Distributed Frontera for single-machine local hacking.
+Here is a guide how to quickly setup Frontera for single-machine, multiple process, local hacking.
 Please proceed to :doc:`production` for a production setup details.

 .. _basic_requirements: